The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 Act: You can implement your solution.
 However, if you are using the PDCA as part of a continuous improvement initiative, you need to loop back to the Plan Phase (Step 1), and seek out further areas for improvement.

-A detailed Change Management Process is of little value if the price to be paid has been determined, and the supplier refuses to pay.
-Accordingly, the Change Management Process may the supplier cannot unreasonably refuse (either directly or indirectly) a change requested by the Organisation.
+A detailed Change Management Process is of little value if the change required has been determined, and the supplier refuses to implement.
+Accordingly, the Change Management Process may mean the supplier cannot unreasonably refuse (either directly or indirectly) a change requested by the Organisation.

 Unreasonable grounds for refusing a change might include: